youcisla/Scholarships-API/README.md

 ## Status codes

 - 200 OK
-- 400 Bad Request — e.g., invalid datetime format, or updated_from > updated_to.
+- 400 Bad Request — e.g., invalid datetime format, or updated_from > updated_to
 - 401 Unauthorized
 - 403 Forbidden
 - 404 Not Found
 - 500 Internal Server Error

-## Behavior notes
+## Diagnostics

-- Sorting is deterministic: results are ordered by updatedDate DESC, code ASC, id ASC.
-- hasNext is computed as (offset + limit) < total.
-- Only the parameters listed above are supported here.
-Aliases: search_text (search, q), updated_from (from), updated_to (to).
+- Add debug=1 to include a debug object with parsed inputs (limit, offset, search, updated_from/updated_to, filters), for troubleshooting only.